hemaiath-uddiin/Drill-machine-manufacture/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project you will find
+* a manufacturing websites of drill machine.
+* a user can buy different drill products
+* can operate the website smoothly
+* also find dynamic user email and name
+* firebase authentication system is also used

 ### `npm start`